How to Get Rid of Fruit Flies

 The biggest downside is that they’re most effective at night when you’re not in the room.
 This allows it to become the primary light source, drawing insects towards it naturally and electrocuting them instantly and painlessly when they pass through the protective barrier and touch the wires.

-DIY Fruit Fly Trap
+DIY Fruit Fly Traps

 A homemade fruit fly trap is more than a remedy, it’s a fun craft for the whole family!
+These can take down a decently-sized fruit fly infestation, but you’ll need some patience.

 Begin with an empty 20-ounce soda or water bottle and cut through the plastic where the curved part meets the cylindrical sides.
 Simply flip the top over, tape it flush with the bottom portion, and pour in about an inch depth of vinegar.
-Apple cider vinegar works best, but you can also add white vinegar in a pinch.

 These traps work off of the window principle.
 A fly is attracted to the smell of vinegar, climbs down the hole, and gets stuck.
 Once inside, they’ll either starve or drown despite a big opening directly above them.